Patpong: In media

-Many Western films have featured Patpong, including The Deer Hunter (1978).
+A number of Western films have scenes filmed in Patpong.
+In The Deer Hunter (1978), Patpong was used to evoke Saigon's nightlife during the Vietnam War.
 The final part of the musical Miss Saigon (1989) is set in the Patpong bar scene.

 In Swimming to Cambodia, Spalding Gray discussed the red light district of Patpong and its prostitutes, saying there wasn't much else to see in Bangkok save the Gold Buddha during the day and the whorehouses at night.

-The song Welcome to Thailand from the 1987 studio album of the same name by the Thai rock band Carabao contains the lyrics: "Tom, Tom, where you go last night?...
-I love Meuang Thai.
-I like Patpong.
-The song complains that Farang tourists (Westerners) are often attracted to the sleazy side of Thailand (the sex tourism of Patpong and Pattaya).
+The song Welcome to Thailand from the 1987 studio album of the same name by the Thai rock band Carabao contains the lyrics: "Tom, Tom, where you go last night? [...]
+I love Mueang Thai, I like Patpong.
+The song complains that Farang tourists (Westerners) are often attracted to the sleazy side of Thailand, specifically Patpong and Pattaya.

 The movie Baraka features several shots of strippers in Patpong.

 The 1994 book Patpong Sisters: An American Woman's View of the Bangkok Sex World by Cleo Odzer describes the experiences of an anthropologist doing field research in Thailand.

 Patpong: Bangkok's Twilight Zone (2001, by Nick Nostitz) is a photographic depiction of aspects of the Patpong night life.

 The 2008 book Ladyboys: The Secret World of Thailand's Third Gender paints a portrait of Thailand's kathoeys.

 Patpong opera is a collection of songs written by Kevin Wood, manager of Radio City, to tunes of modern rock songs.
 Together they tell the story of the people in Patpong.

 Patpong serves as part of the setting in Tom Robbins' book Villa Incognito.